-Right before you are ready to put them in the oven, add 1 cup of boiling water to your steam pan or follow your own steam procedure.
+Right before you are ready to put them in the oven, score as desired and then add 1 cup of boiling water to your steam pan or follow your own steam procedure.

-After 5 minute lower the temperature to 450 degrees.
-Bake for around 25 minutes until the crust is nice and brown and the internal temperature of the rolls are at least 205 degrees.
+After 1 minute lower the temperature to 500 degrees and after another 3 minutes lower it to 450 degrees.
+Bake for 25-35 minutes until the crust is nice and brown and the internal temperature of the bread is 210 degrees.

 Take the bread out of the oven when done and let it cool on a bakers rack before for at least 1 hour before eating.